cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-order-tracking/readme.txt

 5. Customer view in order details: the customers can view the shipping info in the order details page, in the My Account section.

 == Changelog ==

+= Version 2.16.1 - Released on 21 July 2023 =

+* Fix: prevent fatal error from previous version

+= Version 2.16.0 - Released on 20 July 2023 =

+* New: Support for WooCommerce 7.9
+* Update: YITH Plugin Framework
+* Dev: updated plugin author

+= Version 2.15.0 - Released on 13 June 2023 =

+* New: Support for WooCommerce 7.8
+* Update: YITH Plugin Framework

+= Version 2.14.0 - Released on 16 May 2023 =

+* New: Support for WooCommerce 7.7
+* Update: YITH Plugin Framework

+= Version 2.13.0 - Released on 13 April 2023 =

+* New: Support for WooCommerce 7.6
+* Update: YITH Plugin Framework

+= Version 2.12.0 - Released on 14 March 2023 =

+* New: Support for WordPress 6.2
+* New: Support for WooCommerce 7.5
+* Update: YITH Plugin Framework

 = Version 2.11.0 - Released on 14 February 2023 =